None at this time

 Please contact us if you need any assistance.

-Figure 2 of Atkinson et al. (2014).
-Maps showing maximum observed depths (meters) of temperature observations in HadIOD.220.127.116.11 for April 1905, 1935, 1965, 1985, 1995 and 2010.
+Maps showing maximum observed depths (metres) of temperature observations in HadIOD.184.108.40.206 for April 1905, 1935, 1965, 1985, 1995 and 2010.
 Only observations that pass quality control checks and duplicate checks are shown.
-For ocean profile observations (bold, colored crosses), each of which comprises a series of measurements made at multiple depths at some location and time, maximum observed depth is the depth of the deepest measurement in a profile.
-For surface-only observations (fine, dark-red crosses), each of which comprises a measurement made at a single (near-surface) depth at some location and time, maximum observed depth is simply the depth of the measurement.
+For ocean profile observations (colored crosses), each of which comprises a series of measurements made at multiple depths at some location and time, maximum observed depth is the depth of the deepest measurement in a profile.
+For surface-only observations (grey dots), each of which comprises a measurement made at a single (near-surface) depth at some location and time, maximum observed depth is simply the depth of the measurement.
 The type and coverage of temperature and salinity observations has evolved through time with changes in the observing system.